williamzhang73/c0124-code-solutions/fetch/fetch-quiz-notes.md

   specify method: 'get|post' in Request object

-- How does `fetch` report errors? try/catch return a promise with rejected
+- How does `fetch` report errors? fetch can only return an error when there is a network error

 ## Notes